Control Flow

 Hey what about Go and Lua?

-Interestingly, we don’t have good examples for iterating through the elements of a sequential collection in Go or Lua.
+Interestingly, we don’t have good examples for iterating only through the elements of a sequential collection in Go or Lua.
 Why not?
 We’ll see very soon why not.

-Looping through a collection with indexes
+Looping through a list with indexes

 Sometimes you need the index, in addition to the value, within a collection.
 Some languages offer a function or method, when applied to a collection, to yield Index-Value pairs: